 Dr. Schulte Moore has published 68 peer-reviewed scientific articles and more than 30 educational articles.
 Her honors include the Iowa State University Early Career Award in Teaching (2007), Teaching Award of Merit from the North American Colleges and Teachers of Agriculture (2007), Stanford University Leopold Leadership Fellow (2013), and Kavli Frontiers of Science Fellow (2014), and University of Minnesota Duluth Academy of Science and Engineering Inductee (2017).
 Along with her colleagues, she received the Iowa State University College of Agriculture and Life Science Team Award in 2018 for her research and outreach on prairie strips.
-She is on the editorial board for the scientific journal BioScience, a member of the Ecological Society of America’s “Rapid Response Team,” on the board of directors for Practical Farmers of Iowa, and on the board of trustees for The Nature Conservancy's Iowa Chapter.
+She is on the editorial board for the scientific journal BioScience, a member of Ecological Society of America’s “Rapid Response Team,” on the board of directors for Practical Farmers of Iowa, and on the board of trustees for The Nature Conservancy's Iowa Chapter.

 She has been on the faculty at Iowa State University since 2003.
 She worked as a post-doctoral associate with the U.S. Forest Service from 2002 to 2003.
 She earned a B.S. in biology at the University of Wisconsin-Eau Claire, an M.S. in biology at the University of Minnesota-Duluth and Ph.D. in forestry in 2002 at the University of Wisconsin-Madison.